jseidman/cmapi/deploy/README.md

 CDH Deployment via the Cloudera Manager API Java Client
 =======================================================

-Java application to deploy a Cloudera cluster using the Java client to the Cloudera Manager API.
+Example Java application to deploy a Cloudera cluster using the Java client to the Cloudera Manager API.
 Given provisioned instances, this application will execute all steps to deploy and start a working cluster.
 These steps include:

 * Deploying the Cloudera management services.
 * Initializing the cluster.